SharePoint/sp-dev-docs/docs/general-development/fast-query-language-fql-syntax-reference.md

 #### Examples

-The following expression matches a description property starting with the phrase "olympic games" appearing in items with a size of at least 10 000 bytes.
+The following expression matches a description property starting with the phrase "big accomplishments" appearing in items with a size of at least 10 000 bytes.

- `and(size:range(10000, max), description:starts-with("olympic games"))`
+ `and(size:range(10000, max), description:starts-with("big accomplishments"))`